EU And Britain Seal Post-Brexit Trade Deal - UrduPoint

 Once it is signed off and the text published in the EU's official journal it will go into effect on January 1 when Britain has left the bloc's single market.

-The European Parliament will then have a chance to retrospectively approve the deal, at some point in 2021, EU officials said.
+The European Parliament will then have a chance to retrospectively approve the deal at some point in 2021, speaker David Sassoli said.

-And the 11th hour deal heads off the threat that Britain could crash out of the club after 47 years of shared history with no follow-on rules.
+And the 11th hour accord heads off the threat that Britain could crash out of the club after 47 years of shared history with no follow-on rules.

 With Britain outside the EU single market and customs area, cross-Channel traders will still face a battery of new regulations and delays.